 Obj.
 2: Continue to offer additional course content in new areas.

-- Measurement: One new selected topic course will be added to the curriculum every two years based on the responses from site supervisors who request additional training for students in certain areas and from faculty proposals.
+Measurement: One new selected topic course will be added to the curriculum every two years based on the responses from student exit interviews and site supervisors who request additional training for students in certain areas and from faculty proposals.

-CDIS Program Goal 7: Improve instrumentation & equipment for teaching, clinical services & research
+CSD Program Goal 7: Improve instrumentation and equipment for teaching, clinical services and research

 Obj.
-1: Maintain and update equipment as needed in the Jersig Center Clinic & classroom.
+1: Maintain and update equipment as needed in the Harry Jersig Center.

-- Measurement: The primary classroom in HJC will be updated by 2017 to include new projector screens and adequate audio.
+Measurement: The primary conference room in HJC will be updated by 2021 to include new projector screens and adequate audio.
 Audiovisual equipment for supervision will continue to be fully functional.

 Obj.
-3: Maintain fully equipped at least two clinic and research labs.
+2: Maintain fully equipped at least three clinic and research labs.

 Obj.
 1: Continue to pursue grants, donations and scholarships to support students.

-- Measurement: One additional scholarship will be added each year to those currently offered.
+Measurement: One additional scholarship will be added every three years to those currently offered.

 Obj.
 2: Maintain several graduate assistantships per year.

-- Measurement: The number of graduate assistantships offered each year will be maintained at a minimum of eight.
+Measurement: The number of graduate assistantships offered each year will be maintained at a minimum of seven.